Maximize Signal Range and Wireless Monitoring Capability

 6. Document findings.
 Once you’re satisfied that the planned location of access points will provide adequate coverage, identify the recommended mounting locations on the facility diagram.
 The installers will need this information.

-These steps will point you in the right direction, but experience really pays off.
+These steps will point you in the right direction, but the experience really pays off.
 If you’re new to wireless systems, you’ll begin to build an intuition about the propagation of radio waves after completing several RF site surveys.

-NOTE: Underground tunnels act as wave guides giving far greater ranges than aboveground.
+NOTE: Underground tunnels act as waveguides giving far greater ranges than aboveground.
 Metal ceilings have been found to behave similarly.

 RF interference is still plaguing wireless system deployments.
 The perils of interfering signals from external RF sources are often the culprit.
 As a result, it’s important that you’re fully aware of RF interference impact and avoidance techniques.

-RF signal fading is caused by several factors including: Multipath Reception, Line of Sight Interference, Fresnel Zone Interference, RF Interference and weather conditions.
+RF signal fading is caused by several factors including Multipath Reception, Line of Sight Interference, Fresnel Zone Interference, RF Interference and weather conditions.

-Multipath Reception – The transmitted signal arrives at the receiver from different directions, with different path lengths, attenuation and delays.
+Multipath Reception – The transmitted signal arrives at the receiver from different directions, with different path lengths, signal attenuation, and delays.
 An RF reflective surface, like a cement surface or roof surfaces, can yield multiple paths between antennas.
 The higher the antenna mount position is from such surfaces, the lower the multiple path losses.
 The radio equipment in the 802.11.4 specification utilizes modulation schemes and reception methods such that multiple path problems are minimized.

 Line of Sight Interference – A clear, straight line of sight between system antennas is absolutely required for a proper RF link reaching long distances outdoors.
 A clear line of sight exists if an unobstructed view of one antenna from the other antenna exists.
 A radio wave clear line of sight exists if a defined area around the optical line of sight is also clear of obstacles.
 Remember that the electric and magnetic fields are perpendicular to the direction of propagation of the RF wave.
 In setting up wireless networks in buildings, propagation of the RF signal through walls and other items is a fact of life.
 If you recall the signal attenuation discussion earlier, we can evaluate the related losses.
 The preceding Table 1-2 presents loss values for typical items through which we want our networks to transmit and receive.